radhikamagaji/Analysis-of-Gender-Inequality-Factors-using-Python/README.md

 # Analysis-of-Gender-Inequality-Factors-using-Python

-The project aims at exploring factors affecting gender disparities in health, empowerment and the labor market using Python.
+The project aims at utilizing python libraries to explore factors affecting gender disparities in health, empowerment and the labor market.
 The Gender inequality index(GII) is a composite measure, reflecting inequality in achievements between women and men in these three dimensions.

 * Data is sourced from World Data Bank, Census, and US Bureau of Labor Force Statistics.
 Multiple datasets were available in excel format and extensive cleaning and merging was performed for analysis and drawing insights.
 * The data was narrowed down to include five countries depending on their development indicators.